Module Management

 Adding Global Components

-If your module needs to render a component on every page — like a notification banner, a floating widget, or a panel overlay — you can register it from your module's setup() hook instead of editing App.vue.
+If your module needs to render a component on every page — a notification banner, floating widget, or overlay — register it from your module's setup() hook instead of editing the app layout.

 import { registerGlobalComponent } from '@/lib/globalComponents';